LGBTQ culture in St. Louis: Central West End

-During the 1950s-1970s the Central West End also became a hub for LGBT nightlife and came to be known as St. Louis's original gayborhood.
+During the 1950s to 1970s, the Central West End also became a hub for LGBTQ nightlife and came to be known as St. Louis's original gayborhood.
 In 1969 the Mandrake Society was founded in the Central West End.
 They, and other homophile organizations, often met at Trinity Episcopal Church in the early 70s.
 "The Center," operated by the Metropolitan Life Services Corporation, was located at 4940 McPherson Avenue and hosted a library, community meetings, and counseling services from 1976 to 1978.
 The vegetarian cafe collective Sunshine Inn operated in the neighborhood 1972-1998 and hosted the 1987 national meeting for National Coalition of Black Lesbians and Gays.

 From the 1970s through the 1990s, however, the Central West End was subject to gentrification.
-As a result, members of the LGBT community moved away from the area and many LGBT establishments were forced to close.
-Coffee Cartel was closely aligned with the community and frequent sponsor of LGBT events until its closure in 2018.
-LGBT-owned Left Bank Books has been located on Euclid Avenue since 1969.
+As a result, members of the LGBTQ community moved away from the area and many LGBTQ establishments were forced to close.
+Coffee Cartel was closely aligned with the community and frequent sponsor of LGBTQ events until its closure in 2018.
+LGBTQ-owned Left Bank Books has been located on Euclid Avenue since 1969.